Sales to minors

 How is the law monitored?

 The NSW Sales to Minors Program regularly tests compliance with this law.
-Retail outlets are randomly visited.
-Employers and staff working in newsagents, tobacconists, convenience stores, supermarkets and petrol stations have been prosecuted for selling tobacco products to people under the age of 18.
+Retail outlets are randomly visited and monitored for compliance with this law.

-What about adults buying cigarettes or e-cigarettes for minors?
+What about adults buying cigarettes for minors?

 Remember

-You have a responsibility to make sure that every customer who buys tobacco or e-cigarette products from your shop or business is at least 18 years of age.
+You have a responsibility to make sure that every customer who buys tobacco products from your shop or business is at least 18 years of age.
 To be sure, make it a routine habit to ask anyone under the age of 25 for proof of age.
 Selling to a minor can result in heavy penalties for yourself and your employer.

 Further information